Expected Impact of Glints from Space Debris in the LSST: Introduction

 \section{Introduction}

-LEO debris larger than 10 cm diameter are tracked and cataloged by the US Space Surveillance Network, available via \texttt{space-track.org}.
-Debris smaller than this size, which is the subject of \citet{loeb24}, are a potential issue because their orbits remain unknown, even if historical followup of an astrophysical candidate is pursued.
+Low-Earth orbit (LEO) debris larger than 10 cm diameter are tracked and cataloged by the US Space Surveillance Network, available via \texttt{space-track.org}.
+Debris smaller than this size, which is the subject of \citet{loeb24}, are a potential issue because their orbits remain unknown, even if historical follow-up of an astrophysical candidate is pursued.
 Therefore, for these objects the origin of short, bright instances of specular reflection (glints) seen by telescopes on Earth cannot readily be distinguished as astrophysical or artificial in nature.
-There is roughly a power law distribution of space debris in LEO \citep{arnold2023radar, tarran2021, krisko2014new, liou2001new} which may present challenges to the Rubin Observatory LSST search for faint transient astrophysical objects.
+From radar data, there is a log number--log size power-law distribution of space debris in LEO with slope $\sim -1.8$ \citep{arnold2023radar, tarran2021, krisko2014new, liou2001new} over the size range 1--10 cm.
+This may present challenges to the Rubin Observatory Legacy Survey of Space and Time (LSST) search for faint transient astrophysical objects.
 This was the main thesis of \citet{loeb24}, and we agree this is a potential concern for certain debris geometries.

-In this note, we update two assumptions made in \citet{loeb24} and describe two mitigations which lessen the impact.
+In this note, we examine and update two assumptions made in \citet{loeb24} and describe two mitigations that lessen the impact.
 First, \citet{loeb24} assumes incorrectly that the debris is in focus.
-The large primary mirror (8.4 m) for the LSST results in defocusing and a lower peak surface brightness of an object in LEO.
-This effect is described in detail in \citet{bektesevic18}.
+Because of the large primary mirror (8.4 m), an arbitrarily small object observed at a finite range by the LSST Camera will appear partially out of focus; this defocusing effect will cause a reduction of the peak surface brightness of the object, as described in detail in \citet{bektesevic18}.
 Second, tumbling debris that could potentially confuse LSST transient detection and classification will not remain stationary to the LSST field of view.
 Instead, it will produce a series of slightly trailed glints as the image of the debris object passes across the focal plane.
 This means that glints may be recognized morphologically, and the resulting alerts may be classified accordingly.